-Pandemics are not that rare as it appears.
+Pandemics are not as rare as they appear.
 Using a probabilistic model similar to the one used for natural disasters, a team of scientists at Duke University has studied how often pandemics occur in relation to their severity.

 Patients Spanish Flu